lanofdoom/counterstrikesource-spawn-protection/README.md

 # LAN of DOOM Spawn Protection
-A SourceMod plugin that grants limited invulnerability after spawn in CS:S and CS:GO.
+A SourceMod plugin that grants limited invulnerability after spawn in CS:S.

 # Building
 Check out the repository and run the ``./build.sh`` script.